 Funds may be used to provide the following activities:

 HUD's Office of Rural Housing and Economic Development (ORHED) administers the VHRMP.
 For more information about the VHRMP, contact ORHED at 1-877-787-2526 or 202-708-2290.
 Persons with hearing or speech impairments may access this number via TTY by calling the Federal Relay Service at 1-800-877-8339.

 Habitat for Humanity International (Habitat) received a VHRMP grant award in the amount of $1,000,000.
 The organization's match for this project was $500,000, with $200,000 leveraged.
-Located in Americus, Georgia, Habitat is a private, non-profit, ecumenical Christian organization that has helped affiliates build and rehabilitate more than 175,000 affordable homeownership housing units in partnership with low-income people in the United States since 1976.
-Habitat’s mission is carried out locally throughout the nation by approximately 1,290 subordinate homeownership housing organizations (affiliates) that operate within a specific geographic service area in Habitat’s service area.
+Located in Americus, Georgia, Habitat is a private, nonprofit, ecumenical Christian organization that has helped affiliates build and rehabilitate more than 175,000 affordable homeownership housing units in partnership with low-income people in the United States since 1976.
+Habitat’s mission is carried out locally throughout the nation by approximately 1,290 affiliates that operate within a specific geographic service area.
 In 2013, Habitat established a veterans department to provide a greater focus on assisting low-income veterans and has since served just over 5,000 veterans through new home construction, rehabilitation, or repairs.
-Funding from this grant will be used by affiliates to modify and repair homes for 120 eligible veterans with an average grant amount of $7,500.
+Funding from this grant will be used by affiliates to modify and repair homes for 90 eligible veterans with an average grant amount of $10,000.

 322 West Lamar Street